OCR ↗︎

 - Foot followed up her presentation of the nihilism issue with the point that the ‘separation’ between facts and values was the foundational mistake.

 - So Foot presents the nihilism issue in its strongest form.
-She isn’t saying the holocaust proves Ayer wrong, just that it is illustrative of Ayer and Hume’s fundamental mistake of thinking facts and values are separate.
+She isn’t saying the Holocaust proves Ayer wrong, just that it is illustrative of Ayer and Hume’s fundamental mistake of thinking facts and values are separate.

 - This defeats all of Hume & Ayer’s anti-realist arguments.
 If values are a sort of fact, then they are verifiable a posteriori.
 So Hume’s fork and Ayer’s verification principle cannot exclude moral judgements.

-- We can verify that the holocaust undermined flourishing and claim it was objectively wrong, without merely expressing emotion.
+- We can verify that the Holocaust undermined flourishing and claim it was objectively wrong, without merely expressing emotion.

 - So, anti-realism is false because moral realism is true.
-Leading to nihilism doesn’t prove anti-realism false, but it is illustrative of why it’s false; its mistaken separation of facts from values.
+Leading to nihilism doesn’t prove anti-realism false, but it is illustrative of why it’s false: its mistaken separation of facts from values.

-Non-cognitivism vs Moral disagreement
+AO2: Non-cognitivism vs Moral disagreement

 - G E Moore criticises non-cognitivism because ethical language seems to involve cognitive features.